 Batman, Superman, Wonder Woman X-Men

 The final round is usually a BIG picture round.
 This is what I did my first year:

 Here they have to write down both the book title and the author based on the movie.
 FUN!!
 The last event is always worth the most points.
 The kids actually did pretty well on this one.
 After that, tally up your points and announce who wins.

 Where the Wild Things Are–Sendak, Fault in our Stars–Green, Cloudy with a Chance of Meatballs–Barrett, How to Train Your Dragon–Cowell, Diary of a Wimpy Kid–Kinney, Percy Jackson–Riordan, Tale of Despereaux–DiCamillo, Mr. Fantastic Fox–Dahl, Wizard of Oz–Baum, Ender’s Game–Card, Charolette’s Web–White

-Our librarians have won the past FOUR years in a row, but it’s always been pretty close.
+Our librarians have won the past FIVE years in a row, but it’s always been pretty close.
 Phil, our adult services librarian, wanted a championship belt, so Miss Gloria made this for the event:

 As prizes, we give out candy bars to all the kids that participate.